Jordan condemns killing of Japanese hostage Goto

 Islamic State militants released a video on Saturday which purported to show the beheading of journalist Kenji Goto, whom the al Qaeda offshoot had been holding captive along with a Jordanian pilot.

-“The Jordanian government strongly condemns the execution of the second Japanese hostage by the terrorist organisation Daesh,” Jordan’s government spokesman told state media, using a pejorative Arabic acronym for the group.
-(Reporting by Suleiman Al-Khalidi; editing by Jason Neely)
+“The Jordanian government strongly condemns the execution of the second Japanese hostage by the terrorist organization Daesh,” Jordan’s government spokesman told state media, using a pejorative Arabic acronym for the group.